 Despite that you might consider cats and dogs as almost equals, it is critical to note that some dog flea treatment chemical can harm your cat.
 Therefore, consult with your vet, read label instructions and adhere to them!

-What are your recommended flea prevention products?
+My Recommended flea prevention products?

-Product #1: Frontline Plus for Dog – Best Flea Shampoo
+1. Frontline Plus for Dog – Best Flea Shampoo

 Frontline Plus falls under the topical flea treatments that are available in the market.
 With fipronil and s-methoprene as its active ingredients, Frontline Plus is rapid and longer lasting in action against fleas and ticks at all life stages.